sjokeefe/NYagingresources/README.md

 Census-level population and spatial data is also analyzed, focusing on variables that indicate economic and food insecurity amongst older adults, as well as SNAP/food stamp utilization.

 ## Input files
-The first input file required is a csv from data.ny.gov, NY State's Open Data site.
+1. The first input file required is a csv from data.ny.gov, NY State's Open Data site.
 The csv file can be downloaded here: https://data.ny.gov/Human-Services/Congregate-Meals-Served-by-County-by-the-Office-fo/ytzm-8tkg/about_data
 This file, marked as [NYSOFA_meals.csv](NYSOFA_Meals.csv) contains county-level data of congregate and home-delivered meals served to older adults in NY State since 1974.
 Congregate meals, served in community settings such as in multi-purpose senior centers, and home-delivered meals are targeted towards supporting low-income older adults.

-The following scripts also require API requests from the United States Census Bureau.
+2. The following scripts also require API requests from the United States Census Bureau.
 For the Census API query, a unique Census key will be necessary.
 In [census.py](census.py), replace variable 'key_value' with a unique census key retrieved here: https://api.census.gov/data/key_signup.html

-Spatial data is retrieved from the Census website.
+3. Spatial data is retrieved from the Census website.
 Tiger-line shape files for New York State counties and roads can be downloaded here: https://www.census.gov/cgi-bin/geo/shapefiles/index.php
 The shapefiles used in script [analysis.py](analysis.py) and [yates.py](yates.py) are:
     1. [tl_2023_us_county.zip](tl_2023_us_county.zip) - Counties and equivalent of NY State
     2. [tl_2023_36123_roads.zip](tl_2023_36123_roads.zip) (All roads in Yates County, NY)

+4. The last input file needed is a zip file of [historical SNAP retailer data](historical-snap-retailer-locator-data-2023.12.31 (1).zip) from the United States Department of Agriculture.
+The file can be downloaded [here](https://www.fns.usda.gov/snap/retailer/historicaldata)

 ## Scripts
 To view contents of the repository, run the following scripts in this order: